Self-Concordant Perturbations for Linear Bandits: Abstract

 \section{Abstract}

-We study the adversarial linear bandits problem and present a unified algorithmic framework that bridges Follow-the-Regularized-Leader (FTRL) and Follow-the-Perturbed-Leader (FTPL) methods, extending the known connection between them from the full-information setting.
-Within this framework, we introduce self-concordant perturbations, a family of probability distributions that mirror the role of self-concordant barriers previously employed in the FTRL-based SCRiBLe algorithm.
-Using this idea, we design a novel FTPL-based algorithm that combines self-concordant regularization with efficient stochastic exploration.
-Our approach achieves a regret of $O(d\sqrt{n \ln n})$ on both the $d$-dimensional hypercube and the Euclidean ball.
-On the Euclidean ball, this matches the rate attained by existing self-concordant FTRL methods.
+We consider the adversarial linear bandits setting and present a unified algorithmic framework that bridges Follow-the-Regularized-Leader (\textsc{Ftrl}) and Follow-the-Perturbed-Leader (\textsc{Ftpl}) methods, extending the known connection between them from the full-information setting.
+Within this framework, we introduce self-concordant perturbations, a family of probability distributions that mirror the role of self-concordant barriers previously employed in the \textsc{Ftrl}-based \textsc{SCRiBLe} algorithm.
+Using this idea, we design a novel \textsc{Ftpl}-based algorithm that combines self-concordant regularization with efficient stochastic exploration.
+Our approach achieves a regret of $\mathcal{O}(d\sqrt{n \ln n})$ on both the $d$-dimensional hypercube and the $\ell_2$ ball.
+On the $\ell_2$ ball, this matches the rate attained by \textsc{SCRiBLe}.
 For the hypercube, this represents a $\sqrt{d}$ improvement over these methods and matches the optimal bound up to logarithmic factors.